DylanMeeus/springboot_jwt_blog/_posts/2012-03-07-On-Premises-SharePoint-Federated-with-Partner-AD.markdown

 A frequent question we get is whether the login experience is extensible and customizable.

-The __Auth0 Login Widget__ is designed to get you going quikly and is fully customizable.
+The __Auth0 Login Widget__ is designed to get you going quickly and is fully customizable.
 And is optional.
 You have full control of the login process.

 For example, Fabrikom is likely to have a URL for its own employees (who generally wouldn't need a selector) and a different URL for partners (who will likely need the selector).
 Another popular option is to use vanity URLs, or something like: